yuvaramsingh94/xyz-/README.md

 #### 1x1 convolution layer

-1x1 conv is a way of retaining the spacial information which will be loosed if we use fully connected layer . this is
+1x1 conv is a way of retaining the spacial information which will be loosed if we use fully connected layer . fundamentally it is same as the convolution 2d layer with same padding , stride of 1 and 1x1 kernal .  this provides an advantage of using different size image as the input since we dont have a fixed number of nuerons as teh fully connected layer

 #### final architecture